Wolf Leslau: Ethiopia

 Leslau specialized in previously unrecorded and unstudied Semitic languages of Ethiopia.
 His first trip to Ethiopia in 1946 was funded by a Guggenheim fellowship.

 South Arabia and Yemen

 In 1950, Leslau traveled to South Arabia and Yemen.
 There he made field recordings at gatherings of South Arabian Bedouins and Yemenite Jews.
 In 1951, the recordings were issued by Folkways Records as Music of South Arabia in their "ethnic" series, FE-4221.
 The recordings, as well as Leslau's liner notes, are available for download from Smithsonian Folkways.

 Recognitions and retirement

-In 1965 Leslau received the Haile Selassie Prize for Ethiopian Studies in Addis Ababa from Ethiopian Emperor Haile Selassie.
-He held the position of Professor Emeritus at UCLA until his death at the age of 100.
+In 1965 Leslau received the Haile Selassie Prize for Ethiopian Studies in Addis Ababa from the Emperor of Ethiopia, Haile Selassie.
+He held the position of professor emeritus at UCLA until his death at the age of 100.
 He remained active in research and writing until his death.
 He learned to use a Macintosh computer at the age of 80.

 Leslau died at a nursing home in Fullerton, California, in 2006.